 My favorite thing about walkable European cities is that you truly get a feel for the culture as you mosey your way through small alleyways and navigate the cobblestone streets.
 You pass both locals getting their day started and other tourists eager to explore the city!
-With less crowds you’re able to notice window fronts better and take in the outdoor cafés that line the streets.
+With fewer crowds you’re able to notice window fronts better and take in the outdoor cafés that line the streets.

 Waking up early in a new city is truly one of the best ways to explore, the streets are usually quieter, and you’re able to watch as people start their day.
 In Antwerp, the best place to do this is Caffènation.
-A homey cafe in the thick of the city, choose a spot outdoors or by the window for the best people watching.
+A homey cafe in the thick of the city, choose a spot outdoors or by the window for the best people-watching.

-Once you’ve gotten your caffeine fix, a quick, 20-minute walk will place you in the city centre – Grote Markt.
+Once you’ve gotten your caffeine fix, a quick, 20-minute walk will place you in the city center – Grote Markt.
 At the Grote Markt you’ll find elaborate facades, buildings dating back to the 16th-century, restaurants, hotels, and more!
 Of all of the Antwerp tourist attractions, leisurely wandering throughout the Grote Market should be high on your “to-do” list.

 Spending the Day in Antwerp – Noon

-Once mid-day hits, stop at an outdoor café for lunch near the city centre.
+Once mid-day hits, stop at an outdoor café for lunch near the city center.
 Take a seat outside and watch the world go by, observing how Belgians spend their day.
 If you’re in the mood for a hearty, old fashioned dish, head to Restaurant De Bomma where you can enjoy “Grandma’s cooking”.
 I particularly enjoyed it for their outdoor patio and location.

 Once you’re ready to move on discover why shopping is one of the biggest Antwerp attractions.
-Hit Kloosterstraat Street or the trendy (and famous) Meir Street for world class shopping!
+Hit Kloosterstraat Street or the trendy (and famous) Meir Street for world-class shopping!
 For a learning opportunity visit the well known Museum aan de Stroom (MAS), which also has a rooftop offering sweeping views over the city of Antwerp.
-Closed on Mondays, the museum is open 10am-5pm every other day of the week.
+Closed on Mondays, the museum is open 10 am-5 pm every other day of the week.

 Spending the Day in Antwerp – Night